ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Conclusions

 \section{Conclusions}

-In this article we have presented a strategy to optimize the operation of a rubber seals production line for the automotive industry.
-Since it is technically and economically impossible to perform the optimization by acting directly on the plant, the optimization has been performed using model-based techniques.
-Moreover, in order to reduce the computational load, such optimization has been carried out using a reduced model obtained from a detailed finite element model.
-This has allowed us to carry out thousands of simulations in different scenarios, which in case of using the FE model would have implied unmanageable simulation times.
+In this article we have presented a strategy to optimize the operation of a rubber seals production line for the automotive industry. {As explained, it is technically and economically impossible to perform the optimization by acting directly on the plant.
+For this reason, the optimization has been performed using model-based techniques.
+In particular, it has been carried out by means of a simplified model obtained from a detailed finite element model.
+This reduces the computational load, allowing us to run thousands of simulations in different scenarios in a reasonable amount of time.
+In contrast, these simulations would have required unmanageable computational times if the high-order model had been used directly.}

-The production line has a number of random factors that have been also captured in the model.
-As a consequence, the optimization had to be preferably faced with a probabilistic approach.
-Our proposal, which is based on a Bayesian optimization algorithm, has sought to find the parameter configuration that gives the best performance in 99\% of the cases.
-When compared with the results obtained with a deterministic algorithm, it has been shown that our probabilistic approach does indeed perform better.
-Given the computationally efficient methodology, future steps would be aimed at the implementation in a real facility and validation with real data.
+The production line has a partially random behavior that has been also captured in the simplified model.
+This has allowed us to address the optimization in a robust manner using a probabilistic approach.
+Specifically, our proposal is based on a Bayesian optimization algorithm, and has been designed with the objective of finding the parameter configuration that gives rise to the best performance in 99\% of the cases.
+The presented results show that this method outperforms a deterministic algorithm, namely the simplex algorithm, which highlights the benefits of our approach.

+In summary, the main advantages of our methodology are the low computational cost, associated with the use of a reduced order model, and the stochastic nature of the optimization, which allows us to obtain a robust strategy valid for virtually all the possible values of the uncontrolled variables.
+The method is particularly convenient if a detailed high-order model of the system is already available.
+Otherwise, the need to build such a model could be considered a drawback.
+Future work would go in two directions.
+On the one hand, to evaluate the possibility of building the simplified model directly from real plant data, avoiding the need to build the high-order model.
+On the other hand, to apply the results in the real plant and validate the proposal with real data.